About

 Education & other pursuits

-In 2020 I decided to pursue a professional painting life.
-I undertook art training through various programs at home and abroad, notably the online Creative Visionary Program (CVP) by Art2Life/Nicholas Wilton, USA; Louise Fletcher's Find your Voice program, UK; and with Nikki van Es at the Gooise Academy, the Netherlands.
+I was first introduced to intuitive painting by a stroke of luck around 2005.
+I instantly loved it, but had no opportunity to immerse myself.
+In 2020, having left my old field of work, I decided to pursue a professional career as a visual artist.
+I undertook art classes through a range of programs and courses at home and abroad, notably the Creative Visionary Program (CVP) (online) by Art2Life/Nicholas Wilton, USA; Louise Fletcher's Find your Voice program (online), UK; and with Nikki van Es at the Gooise Academy, the Netherlands.
+I'm currently following a year-long education program in modern art history (Vrije Academie).

 I am an avid reader of fiction and non-fiction.
-Besides books on art, history books and tales about the age of discovery are among my favourite titles.
-I am a Dutch citizen and live close to Amsterdam.
+Books on art, history and nature are among my favourites.
+I love old maps and atlases; remote places, tropical zones, foreign cultures.
+I live close to Amsterdam.

 Exhibitions & Memberships